Loading AdvisoryAtlas...

 Do

-• Dress conservatively, especially in rural areas and when visiting villages.
+• Always dress modestly, especially in rural areas or when visiting local villages.

-• Ask permission before taking photographs of locals or private property.
+• Ask for permission before photographing local people or property.

 Don't